valitas/SGPvP/README.md

-# The Scorpion Guard's Better PvP Pardus Extension, the FWEer's best friend.
+# The Scorpion Guard's Better PvP Pardus Extension Trader Edition.

-**SGPvP** is a browser extension that enhances the user interface of the online space game [Pardus](http://www.pardus.at/).
+**SGPv TEP** is a browser extension that enhances the user interface of the online space game [Pardus](http://www.pardus.at/).
 It adds keyboard shortcuts to player vs. player combat, giving you an edge in speed while engaged in a dogfight.